jwatts721/demo_smart-contracts/README.md

-# BLOCKCHAIN TYPES #
+# BLOCKCHAIN TYPES

-There are demo smart contracts for two different types of blockchains
+There are demo smart contracts for two different types of blockchains:
-* EVM-Compable (Forks of Ethereum)
+* EVM-Compatible (Forks of Ethereum)
 * Solana